Who is your customer? Why customers are different to consumers

-It was reported in the press recently “When a federal agency refers to the industry it oversees as its ‘customers’ a boundary has been dangerously crossed.
-As representative James Oberstar, the chairman of the House Transportation and Infrastructure Committee rightly said last week, ‘The FAA’s only customer is the air-travelling public.”
+It was reported in the US press that ”When a federal agency refers to the industry it oversees as its ‘customers’ a boundary has been dangerously crossed.
+As representative James Oberstar, the chairman of the House Transportation and Infrastructure Committee rightly said, ‘The FAA’s only customer is the air-travelling public.”

 This press report highlights two important issues.
 The reporter was right when saying “a boundary has been dangerously crossed”.
 James Oberstar was wrong when saying “The FAA’s only customer is the air-travelling public.”